 There's no sure way to prevent a food allergy, but you can prevent reactions by avoiding the food that causes them.
 If you know you or your child is allergic to milk, avoid milk and milk products.

 Read food labels carefully.
-Look for casein, a milk derivative, which can be found in some unexpected places, such as in some canned tuna or nondairy products.
+Look for casein, a milk derivative, which can be found in some unexpected places, such as in some canned tuna, sausage or nondairy products.
 Question ingredients when ordering in restaurants.

 Obvious sources of allergy-causing milk proteins are found in dairy products, including: